Legacy-Edition-Minigames/ToolBox/V1/README.md

 - Multiple OS support: Can be ran directly from the Phython source code, or from the compiled OS-Specific binaries (Windows/Linux).
 - Launch Scripts: Adds scripts to launch your server with your custom configuration.
 - Multi-Color terminal support: Pretty!
-- Auto-updater for LEB-ToolBox: The program will automatically search for updates and changelogs.
+- Auto-updater for LEB-net.lem.ToolBox: The program will automatically search for updates and changelogs.
 - Settings page: Customize how the program and server behaves.

 ## Authors